mpeeples2008/ArchNetSci/_book/05-visualization.md

 Figure 6.4.
 A network among Clovis era sites in the Western U.S. with connections based on shared lithic raw material sources.
 Nodes are scaled based on betweenness centrality with the top seven sites labelled.
 Colour-coded clusters were defined using the Louvain algorithm.

 This example shows how to define and indicate groups and label points based on their values.
+Note the use of the `ifelse` call in the `geom_node_text` portion of the plot.
+See [here](#Conditionals) for more information on how `ifelse` statements work.

 ```r